+Let me explain!
 It all started a few weeks after Joe and I got engaged.
 I'd been browsing wedding dresses online without any luck.
 My problem was that I didn't want to spend very much money on a wedding dress (it's just not that important to me) and after what I thought was a pretty thorough search, I wasn't really finding anything that I liked.

 To be honest, I don't really like wedding dresses in general.
 I'm not that into the color white for clothing and I never wear gowns or dresses that go past my shins.

-But after a couple weeks of endless browsing and bloodshot eyes, I finally found one on Pinterest that I really liked!
+After a couple weeks of endless browsing and bloodshot eyes, I finally found one on Pinterest that I really liked!
 But as Pinterest annoyingly goes, what you find there may not be a current style; the photo could be from anywhere.
 I tried to find the source, but the link was dead.

 I mean, right?
 This dress is adorable.
 It's short.
 It's destination.
 It has pockets.
 It's me!

 So after showing Joe the dope dress I found for under $200 (we are untraditionally not keeping that stuff secret—get over it), I messaged the company and told them I'd like one size-2 dress in stark white, please.

 But did I stop at ordering just one wedding dress from China?
 Oh no, honey.
 I did not.

 I got greedy.
 I mean, I thought that I had finally found what I was looking for.
 I thought the motherload lay in cheap, overseas wedding dress companies.
 And in this alluring, lacy, white promise land, I found a second dress for under $200.